pscheich/DenseCap-s-Little-Helper/README.md

  - *open file / save file* opens or saves the serialized lists
  - *export* shows the json file in visualgenome style

-**External links**
+ - * Double Click shows all pictures of a group
+ - * Right Click in the Viewer opens the picture **External links**

  - https://github.com/sgp715/simple_image_annotator